PepsiCo Breaks Out The Bubbly With $3.2 Billion Deal For SodaStream

 The company now operates a different factory, in southern Israel, and completely closed its West Bank factory in 2015, as NPR reported.
 About 500 Palestinians lost their jobs because of the move.

 The Israeli firm's shares jumped by more than 9 percent Monday morning, after the deal was announced.
-It was unanimously approved by the boards of directors of both companies, and is expected to close by January 2019 pending a SodaStream shareholder vote and regulatory approval.
+It was unanimously approved by the boards of directors of both companies and is expected to close by January 2019 pending a SodaStream shareholder vote and regulatory approval.